MikeSmithEU/ok-coral/README.md

 - Press 'z' to go to next comment and mark it as seen
 - Press 'A' to mark all comments as seen
+- Click the name of "in reply to [name]" to go to the original replied-to comment (this emulates the functionality of the "up" link)

 ## Installation